Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 <summary style="color:#4ba9cc">Adding authorisation checks to our endpoints</summary>

 At this point, we have code to generate (and sign) a token and verify the token and obtain the claims in it.
 The changes in the yaml file above will ensure that each endpoint will be called *only if* the token in the request is verified.
 But this is not enough, we also need to make sure the user can access only the endpoints it is allowed to access.

 Finally, we need to add some form of authorisation control to the endpoints to check access roles.
-Let's use our 'get_films' endpoint to show how this is done:
+We'll use our `get_film` endpoint to show how this is done:

 ```python